 Bart grew up in Butte, Montana where summers involved river trips on his homewaters of the Big Hole River.
 He now makes his home in Missoula, Montana near the Clark Fork, Blackfoot and Bitterroot Rivers which he frequents often.

 Always enamored by his deep connection to being on the water, Bart was drawn to work on water issues when he learned that he could hang out with other water people in a professional setting.
 Beyond that he is passionate about preserving water resources and river experiences for future generations.

-Born and raised in Butte, Montana, Bart has always been around rivers, and from a young age cultivated a sense of ecological and social justice in relation to clean water.
-Bart holds a bachelor’s degree in journalism from Eastern Washington University.
-In 2011, Bart was recognized for his outstanding public service contributions with a Peirone Award, given by the Pacific Northwest Inlander.
-In 2013 he was recognized by both the Spokane Businesses Catalyst Magazine and by Eastern Washington University in their respective “20 under 40” lists.
-And in 2014 he was awarded the Inspirational Young Alumnus Award from his alma mater, Eastern Washington University.
+Before working at Waterkeeper Alliance, but already into his Warerkeeper movement career, Bart was the Spokane Riverkeeper in Spokane, Washington for four years and also engaged for over a decade in the local Spokane environmental, civic engagement and cultural scene as a blogger, radio host, board member of various organizations and activities, volunteer and Spokane Expo ‘74 tour guide.
+Bart holds a degree in journalism from Eastern Washington University (2006), was recognized for his outstanding public service contributions with a Peirone Award, given by the Pacific Northwest Inlander (2011), was recognized by both the Spokane Businesses Catalyst Magazine and by Eastern Washington University in their respective “20 under 40” lists (2013), and was awarded the Inspirational Young Alumnus Award from his alma mater (2014).